FDOT District Four - Palm Beach Header Image

 Description: This 1.90-mile project from Raulerson Drive to Palm Beach State College Entrance/Douglas Drive in the city of Lake Worth Beach began on November 14, 2022.
 Work includes constructing a new exclusive right turn lane from eastbound Lake Worth Road into the Mid-County Senior Center, installing new seven-foot bike lanes with upgraded safety features, milling and resurfacing Lake Worth Road in both directions, replacing underground Palm Beach County utilities throughout the project limits, improving sidewalk and driveways on both sides of Lake Worth Road, modifying medians to improve motorist safety, improving signalized intersections and pedestrian crossings, and installing new signage, pavement markings, and lighting.
 For more information, contact Community Outreach Specialist Melissa Readling at 772-577-8803 or [email protected].
 Cost/Completion: $14 million/Spring 2025 Traffic Impacts:

-One lane in each direction on Lake Worth Road from Raulerson Drive to Palm Beach State College may be closed for median work and friction course placement.
+One lane in each direction on SR 802/Lake Worth Road from Raulerson Drive to Palm Beach State College may be closed for miscellaneous construction activities.

-Two lanes in each direction on Lake Worth Road from Raulerson Drive to Palm Beach State College may be closed 8:00 pm to 6:00 am, Sunday through Thursday night for traffic signal loop installation.
+Two lanes in each direction on Lake Worth Road from Raulerson Drive to Palm Beach State College may be closed 8 p.m. to 6 a.m., Sunday through Saturday night for final striping installation.

-Intersection work at Lake Worth Road and Military Trail may involve up to two lanes closed in each direction including turn lanes at the intersection from 8:00 pm to 6:00 am, Sunday through Thursday night for traffic signal loop installation.
+Intersection work at SR 802/Lake Worth Road and SR 809/Military Trail may involve up to two lanes closed in each direction including turn lanes at the intersection from 8 p.m. to 6 a.m., Sunday through Saturday night for final striping installation.

-Intersection work at Lake Worth Road and Congress Avenue may involve up to two lanes closed in each direction including turn lanes at the intersection from 8:00 pm to 6:00 am, Sunday through Thursday night for traffic signal loop installation.
+Intersection work at SR 802/Lake Worth Road and Congress Avenue may involve up to two lanes closed in each direction including turn lanes at the intersection from 8 p.m. to 6 a.m., Sunday through Saturday night for final striping installation.

-Intersection work at Lake Worth Road and Palm Beach State College entrance may involve up to two lanes closed in each direction including turn lanes at the intersection from 8:00 pm to 6:00 am, Sunday through Thursday night for traffic signal loop installation.
+Intersection work at SR 802/Lake Worth Road and Palm Beach State College entrance may involve up to two lanes closed in each direction including turn lanes at the intersection from 8 p.m. to 6 a.m., Sunday through Saturday night for final striping installation.

-Intersection work at Lake Worth Road and Kirk Road may involve up to one lane closed in each direction including turn lanes at the intersection from 7:00 am to 3:30 pm, Monday through Friday for friction course placement.
+Intersection work at SR 802/Lake Worth Road and Kirk Road may involve up to one lane closed in each direction including turn lanes at the intersection from 8 p.m. to 6 a.m., Sunday through Saturday night for final striping installation.

 6th Avenue South Improvements at SR 9/I-95